eliassystems25/love-os/README.md

 Love-OS can exist independently.
 E-BOS builds upon Love-OS where institutional governance is required.

+## Project Status

+Love-OS is currently in the concept and design-definition stage.
+Core principles and architectural constraints are defined, with research, institutional engagement, and applied pilots planned or underway.
 ## Design Principles (Non-Negotiables)

 Love-OS is built on a set of non-negotiable design principles.